-What is Lactic Acid Bacteria?
+What Are Lactic Acid Bacteria?

-How Do We Distinguish Lactic Acid Bacteria from Other Gram-Positive Bacteria Using the Catalase Test?
+Distinguishing Lactic Acid Bacteria from Gram-Positive Bacteria Using the Catalase Test

-Why focus on Lactic Acid Bacteria?
+Why Focus on Lactic Acid Bacteria in Food Spoilage?

 The graph you see above is derived from data extracted from the following research paper, which I've summarized in this graph.